 Neighborhood Assistance Act

-- Applicants must be able to demonstrate that at least 50 percent of the total persons served are low-income persons or eligible students with a disability.
+- The Applicant and each affiliated entity must be able to demonstrate that at least 50 percent of the total of the persons it served during the most recent fiscal year are low-income persons or eligible students with a disability.

 Todd L. Gathje, Ph.D., Tax Credit Program Specialist